Insights into Thomas J. Watson Sr., Traditional Founder of IBM from

 Documenting Tom Watson’s Wartime Humanitarian Causes

+It is easy to suggest through the list below that no single individual in the United States of America held so many critical positions within so many war relief organizations.
 Tom Watson’s involvement in wartime humanitarian activities existed long before World War II came to the United States with the bombing of Pearl Harbor on December 7, 1941.
-It is easy to suggest through the list below that no single individual held so many positions within so many war relief organizations.

 This list chronicles for posterity Tom Watson’s foremost World War II and Korean War humanitarian activities. *